sipb/machine-room/README.md

-# machine-room
-SIPB Machine Room Info &amp; TODO List
+# SIPB Machine Room

+This repository is aimed at tracking the state of the SMR, and possibly other of SIPB's machine rooms.

+The important part is the use of GitHub's issue tracker to track outstanding issues that need to be addressed.